Vermont has legalized sports betting, becoming the 38th state to do so.

 For some sports fans in southern Vermont, that stipulation has allowed them to travel into Massachusetts to place wagers since the state launched its market in January (for retail) and March (for online sports betting apps).

-Last month, PlayMA reached out to GeoComply to find data on how many Vermont residents have attempted to use mobile Massachusetts sportsbooks.
-As of last month, GeoComply had identified more than 16,000 transactions from nearly 3,000 player accounts located in Vermont attempting to access the MA market.
+In April, PlayMA reached out to GeoComply to find data on how many Vermont residents have attempted to use mobile Massachusetts sportsbooks.
+As of April, GeoComply had identified more than 16,000 transactions from nearly 3,000 player accounts located in Vermont attempting to access the MA market.
 These players were not permitted to wager.

 In addition, GeoComply found 3,441 bettors who crossed into Massachusetts territory to bet on sports from March 10 to April 9.
 Of those, 33 were from Vermont.